 Metro Water Filter can help you make the best decision for your home or business drinking water without pushing you to make a purchase.
-If you feel like your water might be too acidic or are having any other challenges with your water, please give us a call, and we will connect you with one of our water filtration specialists and schedule a consultation.
+If you feel like your water might be too acidic or are having any other challenges with your water, please give us a call, and we will connect you with one of our acidic water treatment specialists and schedule a consultation.
 Metro Water Filter puts our customers first and will always provide honest service to Georgia residents and businesses.
 We are proud to educate each and every community and give trusted recommendations and resources without ever pressuring our customers to buy any of our products.
-Learn more about acidic water filters and treatments below and be sure to contact us if you have any questions.
+Learn more about acidic water treatment and filters below and be sure to contact us if you have any questions.

 Signs of Acid Water